dalibo/ldap2pg/docs/index.md

 <h1><code>ldap2pg</code></h1>

-`ldap2pg` is a simple yet powerful tool to synchronize Postgres roles from LDAP directories, including OpenLDAP and Active Directory.
+`ldap2pg` is a simple yet powerful tool to synchronize Postgres roles and ACLs from LDAP directories, including OpenLDAP and Active Directory.

 Project goals include **stability**, **portability**, high **configurability**, state of the art code **quality** and nice **user experience**.